SEOULSPACE

 Join a Free Walking Tour

-The best way to get to see Seoul for free is just to walk.
-But if you’re afraid of getting lost or want to learn some history or culture during your walks, try one of Seoul’s free walking tours.
+The best way to get to see Seoul for free is to walk.
+But if you’re afraid of getting lost or want to learn Korean history and culture during your walks, try one of Seoul’s free walking tours.
 Volunteers give these tours with expert knowledge of the city’s history and culture.
 There are nearly 40 different tour courses to choose from.
 Some are focused on palaces, while others pick specific areas of Seoul to explore.
 Some tours have particular themes, like the Healing Road to Traditional Market Course and the Bukchon Catholic Pilgrammage Course.

 Total